Super-brawl-team/epsilon/poincare_junior/documentation/simplification.md

 ## 2 - Approximation strategy

+The simplification algorithm handle three simplification strategies :
+ - `Default`: Default strategy.
+ - `NumbersToFloat`: All numbers are approximated to floats (TODO: This is currently not used and a bit deprecated due to float propagation.
+We should either remove it or clarify its use.)
+ - `ApproximateToFloat`: Everything that can be approximated to a float is approximated (everything but variables, random, expressions having children that cannot be approximated).

+Starting from `Default`, each strategy is less and less demanding in term of tree size, but the quality of the simplification will downgrade (example of $1-0.3-0.7$).

+Approximation strategy is checked here and later in the simplification algorithm (some steps may unlock new possible approximations).

+At this step :

+### If we detected units in the expression

 Most units (except angle ones) enforce an approximation of the expression.
+There is no need to simplify with `Default` strategy in that case (since strategy will be accounted for later as well).

-To ensure a constant context, we simply raise until the approximation strategy is downgraded to one that approximates everything.
+To ensure a constant strategy throughout the Simplification process, we simply raise a `RelaxContext` exception, restarting the simplification with a downgraded strategy, unless it is already at `ApproximateToFloat`.

+### If strategy is `ApproximateToFloat`

+Before projection (that could reduce approximation precision) and random nodes seeding (that is not yet relevant), apply the approximation to reduce the expression as much as possible.

+For example:
+$$ln(cos(x))^{ln(cos(1))} = ln(cos(x))^{-0.615626}$$

 ## 3 - Random nodes seeding